drifted-in/genopro-webapp-exporter/README.md

    Several other options can be used:
     - `locale` - The user interface locale, e.g. en-US, pt-BR.
 Currently only `en` and `cs` values are supported.
 If new languages are needed, just translate [all the words](https://github.com/drifted-in/genopro-webapp-exporter/blob/master/src/main/resources/in/drifted/tools/genopro/webapp/messages_en.properties) and send them to me via email.
-    - `anonymizedYears` - Years before present used for anonymizing data.
-If zero value is used, only dates of living individuals are anonymized.
+    - `anonymizedYears` - Years before present used for anonymizing data (hiding names and dates).
+If the zero value is used, only names of living individuals are shown, not their birthdates.
 A negative value deactivates anonymization completely.
     - `datePattern` - The date pattern consisting of `d`, `M`, `y` symbols (for day, month, year) separated by various punctuation.
 See the complete [reference](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
       To ensure the formatted date doesn't overflow the bounding box the pattern should match the format used in your document.
     - `fontFamily` - If default Open Sans font doesn't suit your needs, it can be overridden by this parameter.
 In this case the `relativeFontPath` option becomes mandatory.
 If the font family contains a space, the value needs to be enclosed in quotes.